InternLM/lmdeploy/docs/en/advance/chat_template.md

         chat_template_config=ChatTemplateConfig.from_json('${JSON_FILE}'))
   ```

-- Another approach is to customize a Python dialogue template class like the existing LMDeploy dialogue templates.
+- Another approach is to customize a Python chat template class like the existing LMDeploy chat templates.
 It can be used directly after successful registration.
 The advantages are a high degree of customization and strong controllability.
-Below is an example of registering an LMDeploy dialogue template.
+Below is an example of registering an LMDeploy chat template.

   ```python
   from lmdeploy.model import MODELS, BaseChatTemplate